 The real estate that will contain the proposed property is owned by a local government as of the preliminary application deadline and the application shows no more than $5,000 in the cost line-items for land and buildings.
 The local government must not have purchased any portion of the real estate from a Principal.

 Fee Waiver

 A local government commits to waive what would have been impact, utility, or other fees totaling at least:

-$40,000 in Metropolitan counties, or

-$20,000 in Rural counties.